This is really a good Beef Stew recipe and it's easy to make! The puff pastry is a nice little addition, too!

 Instructions

-- Add seasoned, cubed beef to mixture and allow to brown on all sides1½ lbs. sirloin
+- Add the flour coated cubed beef to mixture and allow to lightly brown on all sides, stirring constantly1½ lbs. sirloin

-- If you want to thicken the broth, add a flour slurry (¾ cup water with 3 tablespoons flour; mix in a separate bowl and add to hot soup); add peas (optional)2 tablespoons Worcestershire sauce
+- If you want to thicken the broth, add a flour slurry (mix together 3/4 cup water with 3 tablespoons flour in a small bowl; whisk with fork until smooth, then add it to the hot stew)¾ cup water, 3 tablespoons flour

 - Allow soup to simmer with no lid until it reaches desired consistency